-A command or planned economy occurs when the government controls all major aspects o the economy and economic production.
+A command or planned economy occurs when the government controls all major aspects of the economy and economic production.
 In a command economy, it is the government that decides what to produce, how to produce goods and how to distribute goods and services within the economy.
+Command economies were often associated with the political system of Communism.
+It was Karl Marx, in the Communist manifesto who argued for ‘common ownership of the means of production.’

-A command economy works in contrast to a market economy.
-In a market economy, goods and services are produced by private enterprise with distribution occurring according to market forces.
+A command economy works in contrast to a free market economy.
+In a free market economy, goods and services are produced by private enterprise with distribution occurring according to market forces.

 - Government ownership of the means of production.
-In command economies, governments will own some or all of firms producing goods.
+In command economies, governments will own some or all of the industries producing goods and services.

 - Government pricing and production decisions.
 In a command economy, production is decided by government agencies, who decide the most socially efficient goods to produce.
 Government agencies may also set prices or give consumers rations directly.

 - Government macro-economic objectives.
-In a command economy, the government will have over-riding macro economic objectives such as unemployment and what to produce.
+In a command economy, the government will have over-riding macroeconomic objectives such as employment rates and what to produce.

 - Supporters of command economies argue that it enables the government to overcome market failure, inequality and create a society that maximises social welfare rather than maximises profit.